Collagen Sources & Marine Collagen

 - Hydrolyzed bovine collagen: made from the skin and bones of bovines

-- Hydrolyzed chicken collagen: made from skin and bones of poultry
+- Hydrolyzed chicken collagen: made from the skin and bones of poultry

 - Hydrolyzed porcine collagen: made from pigs and not used in supplements